mtalha/reactnd-project-myreads-starter/README.md

 On the search page, the `none` shelf action has no effect.

 The search page also has a `back button` on the left of search input field, clicking on that takes the user back to the MyReads home page.

+## Invalid Links Handling
+The project also handles the invalid links entered directly in the browser tab's address bar.
+So if a user enters something like `http://localhost:3000/blablaba` they will see a 404 not found page, rather than a blank page.